Zegalur/ats-prime-gen/README.md

-# Prime numbers generator with a proof of correctness
+# Prime numbers generator with a formal proof of correctness

 Just experimenting with ATS.